-If the administrator determines that Academic Probation is the appropriate next step then follow these steps.
+If the administrator determines that Academic Probation is necessary, then the following steps will be taken:

-- Create action plan.
+- Create action plan

-- Meet with student and LC/guardian.
+- Meet with student and LC/guardian

-- Determine time frame 3-6 weeks.
+- Determine time frame 3-6 weeks

-- All documentation is noted in student file.
+- All documentation is noted in the student file

-- At the end of the Academic Probation period, the school administrator will determine if the student satisfied the action plan steps.
+- At the end of the Academic Probation period, the school administrator will determine if the student has satisfied the action plan steps.

-Non-Compliance Removal:
+Non-compliance Removal:

 Either after the NC2 process or the Academic Probation process if the student is still deemed as non-compliant the administrator will send a letter and copy of the non-compliance report to the parent via email notifying the parent that the student is being removed from MODA.
 A copy of the letter and non-compliance report will be placed in the student's file as part of their permanent school record.
 The student's administrator will notify the parent/learning coach that the student is being removed from MODA via a phone call.
-The principal will also notify the parent/learning coach that the student is being removed from MODA and inform the parent of his/her legal obligation to enroll his/her student(s) in the local public school, private school, or notify the district of his/her intent to homeschool, per state requirements.
+The principal will also notify the parent of his/her legal obligation to enroll his/her student(s) in the local public school, private school, or notify the district of his/her intent to homeschool, per state requirements.